thunderbird/webext-docs/tabs.rst

    .. api-member::
       :name: Thunderbird 77

-      With the "compose" permission, this now works in the document of email messages during composition.
+      With the :permission:`compose` permission, this now works in the document of email messages during composition.

 .. api-header::
    :label: Parameters